Yufei-L/2019-431/README.md

 ## What Must I Do Before the First Class at 1 PM on August 27?

 1. Register for the course.
-2. Purchase two books, as described in the [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/).
-The combined price is about \$25.
+2. Purchase the books described in the [Course Syllabus](https://thomaselove.github.io/2019-431-syllabus/).
-3. Take a look at the course materials posted and linked here, including the key links below (new materials will continue to appear here throughout the semester.)
+3. Take a look at the course materials posted on this site, especially the key links (new materials will continue to appear here throughout the semester.)

 ## Contact Us